HigherOrderCO/HVM/README.md

 **High-order Virtual Machine (HVM)** is a pure functional compile target that is **lazy**, **non-garbage-collected** and **massively parallel**.
-Not only that, it is **beta-optimal**, which means it, in several cases, can be exponentially faster than most functional runtime, including Haskell's GHC.
+Not only that, it is **beta-optimal**, which means it, in several cases, can be exponentially faster than most functional runtimes, including Haskell's GHC.

 That is possible due to a new model of computation, the Interaction Net, which combines the Turing Machine with the Lambda Calculus.
 Up until recently, that